 You will have 110 minutes to complete each of these exams.
-You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet for each of the Exams.
+Exams will be proctored, so you should schedule your exams a week or two in advance.
+There is generally a small fee associated with exam proctoring.
+For more information see http://ecampus.oregonstate.edu/services/proctoring/, You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet at each of your Exams.
+You are allowed a scratch piece of paper which MUST be destroyed at the end of the exam